Underrated TV shows you probably aren’t watching (but should be)

 Watch if you like Better Call Saul

-Barry has just finished its third season and there really is no better under-the-radar show out there right now.
+Barry has just finished its fourth and final season and there really is no better under-the-radar show out there right now.
 Bill Hader is Barry, a hitman that has aspirations to become an actor.
 The person who teaches him how to act is The Fonz himself, Henry Winkler, and it gets stranger from there.
 Barry is a wonderful, surreal, tragicomedy that goes to some dark places but there is always light thanks to Hader’s performance.

 2. Only Murders In The BuildingStream now on Disney Plus